 Drag that huge “Send to my Kindle!” link, by clicking and holding, right up to your browser toolbar.

 Once the bookmarklet is in place, you can click it while reading any article you wish to send to your Kindle.
 When you do so, you’ll see a little notification window in the upper left corner telling you what’s going on:

 Make sure your Kindle is connected to either Wi-Fi or the 3G network.
-The new item should download automatically (select Menu -> Sync and Check for New Items if it doesn’t appear).
-Here’s a screenshot of how nice our Last Pass security audit article looks:
+The new item should download automatically (select Menu > Sync and Check for New Items if it doesn’t appear).
+Here’s a screenshot of how nice one of our articles looks:

-Once you have the bookmarklet setup, you’re good to go for, well, forever.
-We’ve been using Tinderizer since 2011 and the only time we’ve had to even check in on the site/bookmarklet is when Amazon’s legal department made them change from Kindlebility to Tinderizer (and even then, it took 20 seconds to make a new bookmarklet).
+Once you have the bookmarklet set up, you’re good to go for…well, forever.
+We’ve been using Tinderizer since 2011 and the only time we’ve had to even check in on the site is when Amazon’s legal department made them change from Kindlebility to Tinderizer (and even then, it took 20 seconds to make a new bookmarklet).

 Although the default font setting is slightly different than Tinderizer, it’s still cleanly formatted and easy to read.
 Even better yet, the easy-to-browse compilation files make it super simple to catch up all the articles you’ve save throughout the day/week without opening and closing dozens of individual files on your Kindle.

 If you’re new to using a read-it-later service and have no skin in the game, we’d recommend you just use Instapaper.
 Not only is the premium tier now free, but it handles everything in house.
 Pocket is a great read-it-later service but you do need to jump through an extra hoop to get it up and running with your Kindle, as it doesn’t have native send-to-Kindle functionality.